netfoundry/MEC/Azure/PublicMEC/README.md

     ```
 1. Repeat all previous steps for this location
     ***
-    <u>Note:</u> Recommended way to enroll you identities is to use ziti binary.
+    <u>Note:</u> Recommended way to enroll your identities is to use ziti binary.
 Can dowload the latest binary from [openziti releases](https://github.com/openziti/ziti/releases)

     EC Type Private Key
     ```bash